moreiracodes/streamlit-crud/README.md

 3. Install the dependencies ` run pip install -r requeriments.txt `

-4. Run the server with the command ` run streamlit run main.py `
+4. Run the server with the command ` streamlit run main.py `